teberhardt/cards-over-lan/README.md

 ### Why?

-I was bored and wanted a fun project to work on over winter break.
+I was bored.

-### There's already other projects that do this.
+### There's already other projects like this.
 Why not just use those?

-They're all good in their own way, and each of them has different strengths.
+They're all decent.
+Each of them has different strengths/weaknesses.
 Below is a (non-exhaustive) comparison table:

 |                       |**PYX**|**Azala**|**Cardcast**|**Cards Over LAN**|
 |-----------------------|:-:|:---:|:------:|:------------:|